kishna147/MaterialPager/README.md

 # MaterialPager
-This project is ia mix up of Material Pager with Navigation Drawer
+This project is a mixup of Material ViewPager and Navigation Drawer

 Used Some Libraries in the Project.
 1. Ken Burn Effect for  Moving Image effect.